abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ## Summary

-In Domain Driven Design, Entity is one of the important building blocks which should be considered carefully.
-Understanding the characteristics of Entity can help the designer to design proper Entities inside a Domain Model.
+In *Domain Driven Design*, *Entity* is one of the important building blocks which should be considered carefully.
+Understanding the characteristics of *Entity* can help the designer to design proper entities inside a *Domain Model*.